-This article will discuss how genetics can affect your risk for developing Crohn’s disease.
+This article will discuss how genetics can affect your risk of developing Crohn’s disease.

 Is Crohn’s disease genetic?

 Studies have shown that around 15% of the individuals affected by Crohn’s disease have an immediately affected relative.

 Some environmental factors like diet, alcohol consumption, and smoking also influence.